High-Energy Concentration for Federated Learning in Frequency Domain: Methodology

 \subsection{Motivation}

-The design of FedFD is inspired by the phenomenon of high-energy concentration in the DCT-based frequency domain.
 Compared to the spatial domain, the frequency domain concentrates the energy in a specific region with only a few dimensions.
 To investigate whether the energy concentration is higher in the frequency domain, we compare how energy changes with the number of dimensions in both the spatial and frequency domains.
-As shown in Figures \ref{Fig3}(a) and (b), only a few components in the frequency domain are needed for the cumulative energy ratio to tend to 1, whether the number of dimensions increases sequentially from the top-left corner or by increasing the number of dimensions based on energy ranking from high to low.
+As shown in Figs. \ref{Fig3}(a) and (b), only a few components in the frequency domain are needed for the cumulative energy ratio to tend to 1, whether the number of dimensions increases sequentially from the top-left corner or by increasing the number of dimensions based on energy ranking from high to low.
 This is primarily because the energy in the frequency domain is mostly concentrated in the low-frequency components \cite{29}.
 Therefore, the advantage of using the frequency domain in FL is that it reduces storage requirements by retaining only a few high-energy components, thus improving communication efficiency.

 In this paper, Eq.
 (5) is adjusted as follows: